-During LASIK surgery in Lansing, Dr. Rosenbaum uses a laser to create a thin flap in the cornea.
+During LASIK surgery in Lansing, Our Doctors uses a laser to create a thin flap in the cornea.
 The flap is then lifted and a process called photoablation, which uses an excimer laser, removes microscopic amounts of the internal corneal tissue that changes the curvature of the cornea.
 After the cornea is reshaped so that it can properly focus light into the eye and onto the retina, the corneal flap is put back in place and the surgery is complete.

 The surgery is generally performed while the patient is under a local anesthesia and usually takes about 15 minutes to complete.